Closing date: Monday, November 4th at 1:00 pm.

 Ottawa, ON.
 K1S 5B6

 As per Article 15.3 of the current CUPE 4600 Unit 2 Collective Agreement, applicants are required to submit an up to date CV, including a complete listing of all courses taught within the CUPE 4600 Unit 2 bargaining unit at Carleton University.
-Note that when applying to classes for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV.
+Candidates who have already contacted the department and submitted a CV recently need only indicate their interest in particular courses.
+NOTE that when applying to classes for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV.

 Pre-Posting Hiring Decisions: